ChathuRaaksha/Unbroken-Logistics/docs/blueprint.md

 ## Core Features:

 - User Authentication: User login with username and password.
-- Role-Based Dashboard: Role-based dashboard display for Driver, Dock Worker, and Warehouse Manager.
+- Role-Based Dashboard: Role-based dashboard display for Driver, Dock Worker, and Warehouse Staff.
 - Personalized Greeting: Display "Hello, [Username]!" on the dashboard, where [Username] is the logged-in user's username.
 - Role display: Display the user's role on the dashboard screen.